 Home loan customers are opting for fixed rates

-Aussies are increasingly wary of interest rate fluctuations and this has been reflected in the type of home loans that house hunters are choosing.
+Aussies are increasingly wary of mortgage interest rate fluctuations and this has been reflected in the type of home loans that house hunters are choosing.

 According to the Australian Bureau of Statistics, the number of people taking out fixed-rate mortgages grew sharply in March 2012.